Wednesday, March 19, 2025

 Saturday, February 22, 2025

 Ralph Wilson Park Conservancy Executive Director Katie Campos believes the construction progress on LaSalle Park is going well.
 Located on the shoreline of Lake Erie where it meets the Niagara River, the project aims to give families and kids more activities to do.
 The park looks to add outdoor fields that will need time to sod and grow also.
-A project that was introduced pre-COVID-19, the park aims to open to the public by Summer 2026.
-There will also be Wilson park’s second annual WinterFest from 1-3 p.m. on Feb.
-22 with activities for everyone in the family.
+A project that was introduced pre-COVID-19, the park aims to open to the public by summer 2026.
 By Chris Giacobello

 Wage hike of little impact among W.S. small businesses